Center for Forensic Accounting

 FAU’s Center for Forensic Accounting is the only active university center with this title.
 It complements FAU’s two existing graduate programs in Forensic Accounting and in Digital Accounting Forensics and Data Analytics.

-The Center co-produces a conference with the U.S. Department of Treasury.
+The Center co-produces conferences with the U.S. Department of Treasury.
 The U.S. Treasury and FAU’s Center for Forensic Accounting have held joint conferences in South Florida on forensic accounting, cyber investigations, and the Bank Secrecy Act.
 Conference participants have included law enforcement from the federal, state and local levels, bankers interested in regulatory compliance with federal laws of bank secrecy and detecting money laundering as well as forensic accountants and certified fraud examiners.
 At a recent conference, attendees included people from FBI, Secret Service.
-U.S. Treasury, Federal Reserve, U.S. Department of Agriculture, local police departments, Florida Attorney General’s Office, Rhode Island State Police, bank security teams, and forensic accountants.
+U.S. Treasury, Federal Reserve, U.S. Department of Agriculture, local police departments, Florida Attorney General’s Office, bank security teams, and forensic accountants.